 Zhan, Q [4] has showcased a study on accuracy in object identification and placement in vector maps.
 The work showcases the study on the error and changes in accuracy in object detection to find the exact object like streets, buildings, trees and many more.
 The author has given a model to match the vector data which is a combination of lines and points which allows finding the changes like missing objects or errors in the data.
 On comparison of different data, the accuracy was found to 81.8%.
 The study area is in Amsterdam and the Ravensburg site.

 Barazzetti et.al.
-[6] studied the accuracy using RMS(root-mean-square error) of the images between sentinel 2 and Landsat-8 images where the comparison of the image registered at 10 m and 15 m are taken into consideration.
+[6] studied the accuracy using RMSE ( Root-Mean-Square Error) of the images between sentinel 2 and Landsat-8 images where the comparison of the image registered at 10 m and 15 m are taken into consideration.
 The work also studies the accuracy of various bands B1-B11 using RMS (root-mean-square error).
 The study showcases that error in various reference bands 4(10m), 5(20m) and 9(60m) where RMS error was recorded in each image which varies from 0.19-0.55.
 This can also be used to define the correctness of the data.
 The study was conducted for images of various countries where the RMSE value for each country was evaluated and where a variation in RMSE value of various locations was recorded.

-Marangoz, A. M [7] has studied the accuracy of land use classification between Sentinel-2 and Landsat-8 images.
+Marangoz, A. M [7] studied the accuracy of land use classification between Sentinel-2 and Landsat-8 images.
 The work aims to first define the land use classification using Sentinel images and compare the accuracy using RGB and NIR bands.
 In the second phase, the same process is done with Landsat images to find the land use and classification in the image.
 The work has showcased the lower accuracy in both sentinel and Landsat data with an accuracy of 0.74 and 0.66 correspondingly for RGB and NIR bands.
 The work also studies the accuracy of object-based classification where the accuracy of the sentinel and Landsat was recorded to be 80.7% and 73.4%.
 This showcases that for land use and object-based classification sentinel images have high accuracy than lansat-8.

 Table 2.